title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 4. Open the web page in the browser again and see that the NFT you created is shown, as in this picture:

-The mint page, showing one existing NFT
+The mint page is showing one existing NFT

 Summary